-AMC Reveals Season Premiere Dates For Better Call Saul, Into The Badlands
+AMC Reveals Season Premiere Dates For ‘Better Call Saul’, ‘Into The Badlands’

 — ComicBook NOW! (@ComicBookNOW) January 11, 2017

 In addition to Better Call Saul and Into The Badlands, there is more on the horizon for AMC as well.
-AMC has several other new shows that will be premiering or returning in the near future as well.
+AMC has several other new shows that will be premiering or returning soon, as well.

 The second half of Season 7 of The Walking Dead will premiere on February 12, and many are eager to see what will happen next between Rick Grimes’ group and Negan and “The Saviors.”
 The second season of AMC’s Humans, a science fiction series, will premiere on February 13.